 from “REVERIE” (134—35)

-The artist draws his breath, fills his lungs, and releases pent-up tension as the refreshing breeze rakes against his stubbly beard and flushes his furrowed brow.
+The artist draws his breath, fills his lungs, and releases pent-up tension as the refreshing breeze rakes his stubbly beard and flushes his furrowed brow.
 With a piercing gaze he glances across the river and along its bank, long enough to obtain his perspective.
-He then lifts his brush and dips its tip into bright yellow pigment.
+He lifts his brush and dips its tip into bright yellow pigment.

 The storm soon passes without spilling its rain, and the minutes turn into hours as the day wears long and wanes.
 His stomach growls from emptiness, and the pilgrim asks of himself: What shall come of tomorrow’s foraging of nature?
 Will yet another mammoth bolder—the ruins, say, of a church, one of the earth’s many dry bones teetering on the pinnacle of the big rock—provide sustenance for this artisan who in his own earthy way still searches for God?
 Or, will the artist’s eye converge upon that wee poking blade of grass, the tiniest, most glorious of all slender creatures, so delicate yet so common in the ordinary as to be hardly noticed—and dare to believe even when bent in the wind as penitently as the monk is desolate in prayer that this blade of grass is capable of feeding a poor person’s soul?